IES San Isidro: Heritage

 the Reales Estudios de San Isidro (1625–1809), formally known as the Colegio Imperial (c.
 1590–1625).

 It was built on land donated by Empress Maria of Austria.

 The current building includes the baroque cloister (1672), a baroque staircase and an elegant chapel (1723).
 On the stairs is a small museum dedicated to science and education.

 From 1847 to 1936, Madrid's School of Architecture (Escuela Especial de Arquitectura, now Superior Technical School of Architecture of Madrid, ETSAM) occupied part of the premises of the Institute, together with the secondary school and other schools and departments.
 In 1936, it moved to its current site at Ciudad Universitaria.
 The School of Architecture's coat of arms remain over the main entrance to the Institute.

 The school has a museum on the ground floor with a recreation of a school class and four floors of various interests.

 Notable alumni

 The school has educated a wide range of notable figures including four Nobel Prize laureates and eight Spanish prime ministers.

-Many old pupils went on to fight in the Spanish Civil War, the great majority of them joining the Nationalist side, with around 200 being killed during the two-year conflict.
-In addition, 12 Old Franciscans from the Blue Division died fighting in the Eastern Front during World War II.
+Many old pupils went on to fight in the Spanish Civil War, the great majority of them joining the Nationalist side.

-The notable geotechnical engineer, professor of civil engineering and elected academic of the Spanish Royal Academy of Sciences, José Antonio Jiménez Salas, attended the school in his youth.